PyRetri/PyRetri/docs/INSTALL.md

 - [Market-1501](http://www.liangzheng.com.cn/Project/project_reid.html): containing images taken on the Tsinghua campus under 6 camera viewpoints, representing person re-identification task.
 - [DukeMTMC-reID](https://drive.google.com/file/d/1jjE85dRCMOgRtvJ5RQV9-Afs-2_5dY3O/view): containing images captured by 8 cameras, which is more challenging.

-To reproduce our experimental results, you need to first download these datasets, then follow these steps to re-organize the dataset.
+To reproduce our experimental results, you need to first download these datasets, then follow the following step to re-organize the dataset.

 ### Split Dataset

 For image retrieval task, the dataset should be divided into two subset: query set and gallery set.
 If your dataset has been divided already, you can skip this step.

-In order to help you to reproduce our results conventionally, we provide several txt files, each of which is the division protocol used in our experiments.
-These txt files can be found in [split_file] and you can use the following command to split the dataset mentioned above:
+In order to help you to reproduce our results conventionally, we provide four txt files, each of which is the division protocol used in our experiments.
+These txt files can be found in [split_file](main/split_file) and you can use the following command to split the dataset mentioned above:

 ```shell
 python3 main/split_dataset.py [-d ${dataset}] [-sf ${split_file}]